johndoknjas/hypixel-online-friends/README.md

 Instructions for running:
 - Install the python libraries `requests` and `rich`.
 To use any of the plot features, install `mplcursors` as well.
+  To see differences in player jsons over time, install `deepdiff`.
 - Make a textfile called 'api-key.txt', and paste your hypixel api key as the first line.
   - To get this api key, make a developer account with hypixel: https://developer.hypixel.net/
 - Basic usage is to run with `python3 main.py *username/uuid*`